Insight: A tranquil Muslim hamlet in the Catskills - until the attack plot

 “If you come here, you see that there’s no threat,” said Bilqees Abdallah, a nurse practitioner.

-They pointed with pride to the mosque, seasonal ice cream store and cemetery the town has built and talked of plans for a school and a health centre.
+They pointed with pride to the mosque, seasonal ice cream store and cemetery the town has built and talked of plans for a school and a health center.

 During interviews, they condemned tactics used by the Islamic State, including beheadings, and said they did not consider the group to be true Muslims.